fkodjo/smartcontract-lottery/README.md

 1. Users can enter lottory with ETH baased on a USD fee
 2. An admin will choose when the lottery is over
 3. The lottorey will select a random winner

+How do we want to test this?

+1. 'Mainnet-fork'